Funk Volume

-Funk Volume was an American independent record label founded by American rapper Hopsin.
-The label was home to artists Dizzy Wright, Jarren Benton, SwizZz, and producers DJ Hoppa and Kato.
-The label is defunct due to a feud between co-founders Hopsin and Damien "Dame" Ritter in regards to financial alterations.
-Following the feud Hopsin decided to leave the label, resulting in all affiliated artists leaving Funk Volume.
-The label was shut down soon after.
-Hopsin and Dame have made up in 2021.
+Funk Volume was an American independent record label founded by American rapper Hopsin and Damien Ritter in 2007.
+The label was home to artists Dizzy Wright, Jarren Benton, SwizZz, and producers DJ Hoppa and Kato before its 2016 dissolution.
+It did so due to financial alterations, and following their feud, Hopsin decided to leave the label, which resulted in its signees following suit.
+The label was shut down soon after, although Hopsin and Ritter reconciled in 2021.